Petula Clark: Global fame – the "Downtown" era

-Throughout the late 1960s Clark toured in concerts in the U.S., and she often appeared in supper clubs such as the Copacabana in New York City, the Ambassador Hotel's Cocoanut Grove in Los Angeles, and the Empire Room at the Waldorf-Astoria Hotel.
+Throughout the late 1960s, she toured in concerts in the U.S., and she often appeared in supper clubs such as the Copacabana in New York City, the Ambassador Hotel's Cocoanut Grove in Los Angeles, and the Empire Room at the Waldorf-Astoria Hotel.

 During this period Clark continued her interest in encouraging new talent.
 These efforts also supported the launch of Herb Alpert and his A&M record label.
-In 1968 she brought the French composer/arranger Michel Colombier to the U.S. to work as her musical director, and introduced him to Alpert.
+In 1968, she brought the French composer/arranger Michel Colombier to the U.S. to work as her musical director, and introduced him to Alpert.
 Colombier went on to co-write the film score for Purple Rain with Prince, composed the acclaimed pop symphony Wings, and a number of soundtracks for American films.
 Richard Carpenter credited her with bringing his sister Karen and him to Alpert's attention when they performed at a premiere party for the 1969 Goodbye, Mr. Chips.

 Clark has recalled that she and Karen Carpenter went to see Elvis Presley perform in Las Vegas and that afterwards "He was flirting with both of us, (saying) 'Wow, the two biggest girl pop stars in my dressing room.
 That's pretty good'...
 He didn't have us, exactly, but he had a darned good try.
 Not going to talk about that any more."

-Clark was one of the backing vocalists on John Lennon's Plastic Ono Band Give Peace a Chance.
-Clark was performing in Montreal in June 1969, and was being heckled by the audience due to her bilingual performance.
-Clark went to see Lennon for advice on dealing with this, as his wife Yoko Ono and he were staying at the city's Queen Elizabeth Hotel during their Bed-ins for Peace protest.
+Clark was one of the backing vocalists on John Lennon's Plastic Ono Band anthem "Give Peace a Chance".
+She was performing in Montreal in June 1969, and was being heckled by the audience due to her bilingual performance.
+She went to see Lennon for advice on dealing with this.
+He and his wife Yoko Ono were staying at the city's Queen Elizabeth Hotel during their bed-in protest.
 Clark subsequently ended up on the recording of Give Peace a Chance.
-On 15 November 1969, her concert, An Evening with Petula, from the Royal Albert Hall in London, was the first BBC colour transmission.
+On 15 November 1969, her concert, An Evening with Petula, from the Royal Albert Hall in London, was the first BBC One colour transmission.

 1970–2000

-During the early 1970s Clark had chart singles on both sides of the Atlantic with "Melody Man" (1970), "The Song of My Life" (1971), "I Don't Know How To Love Him" (1972), "The Wedding Song (There Is Love)" (1972), and "Loving Arms" (1974).
+During the early 1970s, Clark had chart singles on both sides of the Atlantic with "Melody Man" (1970), "The Song of My Life" (1971), "I Don't Know How To Love Him" (1972), "The Wedding Song (There Is Love)" (1972), and "Loving Arms" (1974).
 In Canada, "Je Voudrais Qu'il Soit Malheureux" was a major hit.
-Clark continued touring during the 1970s, performing in clubs in the US and Europe.
-During this period, Clark also appeared in print and radio ads for the Coca-Cola Corporation, television commercials for Plymouth automobiles, print and TV spots for Burlington Industries, television and print ads for Chrysler Sunbeam, and print ads for Sanderson Wallpaper in the UK.
+She continued touring during the 1970s, performing in clubs in the US and Europe.
+During this period, she also appeared in print and radio ads for the Coca-Cola Corporation, television commercials for Plymouth automobiles, print and TV spots for Burlington Industries and Chrysler Sunbeam, as well as print ads for Sanderson wallpaper in the UK.